xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (dkulp)   Draw solid parts of mesh before lights, allows lights to blend onto them.
+(OpenGL 3.3 only) -- bug (dkulp)   In 3d, if a grid or image object wasn't also present, mesh would not appear.
    -- enh (scott)   Added rotation to the Shape Effect 2019.07 January 27, 2019
    -- enh (tyler)   Add inside/outside ration to star model